Resilient Distributed Optimization

-The theorem can be viewed as a ``partial'' convergence rate result.
+The existing distributed optimization literature (without Byzantine agents) typically characterizes convergence rates by bounding the difference between $\sum_{i\in\scr V}f_i(\frac{1}{T}\sum_{t=0}^{T-1}x_i(t))$ and $\sum_{i\in\scr V}f_i(x^*)$.
+The above theorem can be viewed as a ``partial'' convergence rate result in that it only reckons a subset $\scr S$ of normal agents and a subsequence $\scr T$ in a finite time horizon.
+Notwithstanding this, it is worth noting that $\min \sum_{i\in\scr S}f_i(x)$ is equivalent to $\min \sum_{i\in\scr V}f_i(x)$ in the setting here with Byzantine agents (cf. Corollary \ref{coro:optset}) and that $|\scr T|=O(T)$.
+Therefore, the theorem still to some extent evaluates the convergence rate of the resilient distributed subgradient algorithm under consideration.
 It is well known that the optimal convergence rate of subgradient methods for convex optimization is $O(1/\sqrt{t})$.
 Whether $f_{\scr H}(\cdot)=\sum_{i\in\scr H} f_i(\cdot)$ converges at this optimal rate or not, has so far eluded us.